xamfoo/tmp-1/README.md

   - Should I mess with the various `settings.*.js`?
 - `gulpfile.babel.js` gulpfile written in ES6 :)
 - `src`
-  - We see client and server directory.
+  - We see both a client and server directory.
 Is this both a server and client app?

 Check out `package.json`